-If you enrolled in a flexible spending account (FSA) as part of your health coverage in 2015, now’s the time to use up that savings—before December 31!
+If you enrolled in a flexible spending account (FSA) as part of your employer-sponsored health coverage in 2018, now’s the time to use up that savings—before December 31!

 By purchasing eligible products with your pre-tax dollars, you can save approximately 20 to 40 percent on out-of-pocket health expenses.
 However, the “use it or lose it” principle applies to these savings plans.
 For most, FSA-qualified purchases and expenses must take place before the end of the year, but patients are given a grace period—until March 15 of the following year—during which they can submit their request for reimbursements.
 (Note: Some providers now offer 15-month FSA cycles; check with your provider to see if you may be able to continue using your funds past the end of of the year.)

 Here are a few common ways to spend FSA dollars: